Adelaide Hills Kids' Food Trail

 Stella Creek Cherries, Forest Range

-Cherry Picking - November marks the beginning of the cherry season in the Adelaide Hills and cherries can be picked right through until the end of January - the exact season naturally depends on location and variety.
+Cherry picking commences in November in the Adelaide Hills with cherries available right through until the end of January - the exact season naturally depends on location and variety.
 Growers across the region welcome visitors to either purchase from their 'shed doors' or pick their own.
-The Cherry Growers Association of SA produces the Cherry Map which includes a guide to all the growers, and tips for picking, storing and cooking cherries.
-Or download their Fresh Cherries app to plan your perfect cherry picking adventure.
+Fruit Producers SA offers a Farm Gate Cherry Map which includes a guide to all the growers, and tips for picking, storing and cooking cherries.
+Or download their Fresh Fruit app to plan your perfect cherry picking adventure.

 Beerenberg Farm, Hahndorf

-Strawberry Picking at Beerenberg Farm, Hahndorf - From November through to April kids delight in roaming the vast strawberry patch at Beerenberg, foraging enormous sweet strawberries.
+From November through to April kids delight in roaming the vast strawberry patch at Beerenberg Farm in Hahndorf, foraging enormous sweet strawberries.
 First head to the farmshop to collect a punnet and pay for entry which is $5 per person, with kids 12 and under free.
 Be sure to browse and taste the incredible array of sauces, relishes and dressings while you're there.
-Pick to your heart's content and pay $10.95 per kilogram for the bounty you harvest.
+Pick to your heart's content and pay $12.50 per kilogram for the bounty you harvest.
 Always check the Beerenberg website to ensure the patch is open before making the trip.
-Don't miss the fresh strawberry icecream!
+Don't miss the cafe and ice creamery!

-Apple Picking, Lenswood - The Apple and Pear Growers Association of SA encourages families to get out and experience the joy of picking beautiful crisp apples during the 'Pick a Pink Lady' weekend in May.
-Visitors can pick their own fruit for purchase, or buy other varieties of apples direct from the grower.
+A handful of growers invite visitors to experience the joy of picking beautiful crisp apples in their orchards during the apple season.
+Timing varies year-to-year depending on factors such as the weather, but generally it runs February to May.
+Visitors can pick their own fruit for purchase or buy other varieties of apples direct from the grower.
 Walk through the orchard and enjoy the autumn views then meet the grower and find out about how apples are grown.
 Enjoy lovely home-made produce near the warmth of heating in the shed or throw a picnic rug out on the ground and take in the picturesque surrounds.
+See more on our Fruit Picking page.

 Glen Ewin Estate, Houghton

-Fig Picking at Glen Ewin Estate, Houghton - From roughly mid-February through to early April wander the gorgeous terraced fig orchard of nearly 12,000 trees where figs have been grown for more than 150 years and pick your fill of fresh figs for $10 per kilogram ($5 entry per person with children under 12 free).
-In season the orchard is open daily from.
-Glen Ewin Estate is a gem of the Northern Adelaide Hills so stay a while to soak up the history and view at the bistro and cellar door (open Thursday - Sunday).
+Fig Picking is a highlight at Glen Ewin Estate in Houghton from roughly mid-February through to early April.
+Wander the gorgeous terraced fig orchard of nearly 12,000 trees where figs have been grown for more than 150 years and pick your fill of fresh figs then pay by the kilogram.
+Glen Ewin Estate is a gem of the Northern Adelaide Hills so stay a while to soak up the history and view at the Gatehouse Bar and cellar door (open Friday - Sunday).

 Food Producers - Cheese